Three-Part Series with Lynne Williams

 Lynne Williams is a practicing attorney who also has a doctorate in Social Psychology.
 She has taught courses, seminars and workshops on legal topics as well as on the intersection of law and social science.
 Lynne is an experienced editor and indexer, has published multiple professional articles, and has a small solo law practice in Bar Harbor, Maine.

-ASI members, please log in to the website for member pricing.The early rate is just $299 for non-members until Oct.
-17, 2018.
-After that, the 3-part class will be $349 for non-members, and you will have long-term access to the replays.
+ASI members, please log in to the website for member pricing.The 3-part class is $349 for non-members, and you will have long-term access to the replays.

 Best Practices for Optimal Viewing